MIROC-DOC/model_description/md_en/p-solv.md

 $$

-The coefficient $K(X)$ represents the nonlinearity.
-If we evaluate only the coefficients explicitly and make them implicitly different, we get the following equation.
+The coefficient $K(X)$ expresses the nonlinearity.
+Evaluating only the coefficients explicitly and making them implicitly differential, we obtain the following equation.

 $$
   \frac{X^{m+1} - X^m}{\Delta t} = - K( X^m ) X^{m+1}